Prinlam7/alx-system_engineering-devops/0x00-shell_basics/README.md

 .
-mkdir /tmp/my_first_directory is the script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory/ is the script that Move the file betty from /tmp/ to /tmp/my_first_directory.
+mkdir /tmp/my_first_directory is the script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory/ is the script that Move the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty is the script that Delete The file betty in /tmp/my_first_directory.